 Although being a vegan has been made a lot easier in recent years thanks to the rise of many vegan brands, including vegan fashion brands, as well as big-name brands releasing vegan-friendly and eco-friendly products — it can require some effort to maintain, especially for beginners (you can read my Veganuary tips to help you make the jump too).
 Fortunately, there are apps for vegans available that can prove to be a lifesaver.

-So, whether you’re doing your weekly shop and want to know if certain products are suitable for vegans, or are roaming a new city in search of a fantastic vegan restaurant — “there’s an app for that!”
+So, whether you’re doing your weekly vegan grocery list and want to know if certain products are suitable for vegans, or are roaming a new city in search of a fantastic vegan restaurant — “there’s an app for that!”

 7 Awesome Eating, Drinking and Lifestyle Apps for Vegans